webplantmedia/eventpress-pro/readme.txt

 == Description ==

-The AgentPress Listings plugin uses custom post types, custom taxonomies, and widgets to create a listings management system.
+The EventPress Pro plugin uses custom post types, custom taxonomies, and widgets to create a listings management system.

 You can use the taxonomy creation tool to create your own way of classifying listings, and use those taxonomies to allow users to search for listings.

 == Installation ==

-1. Upload the entire `agentpress-listings` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `eventpress-pro` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Begin creating listings and listing taxonomies.